-- e) Systems for ensuring the proper implementation of business by the corporate group comprising a stock corporation and its subsidiaries - 1.
-Systems for reporting to the Company on matters pertaining to the execution of duties by directors, etc., of subsidiaries - a.
-Operating standards have been defined between the Company and Group companies, creating a system that requires approval or reporting to the Company after decisions are made by the Group companies regarding certain matters. - b.
+e) Systems for ensuring the proper implementation of business by the corporate group comprising a stock corporation and its subsidiaries a.
+Operating standards have been defined between the Company and Group companies, creating a system that requires approval or reporting to the Company after decisions are made by the Group companies regarding certain matters. b.
 In principle, the Company dispatches officers to Group companies to ensure proper operations. - 2.
 Rules and other systems to manage the risk of loss by subsidiaries